praminda/Interceptors/src/formatters/Module.md

-Sample interceptors which are relevant for API Microgateway request and response formatting.
+Sample interceptors which are relevant for [WSO2 API Microgateway](https://wso2.com/api-management/api-microgateway/) request and response formatting.

 # Module Overview
 This module provides two basic interceptors for `json` to `xml` and `xml` to `json` message transformations.